 Discussions & Conclusions

 Jerry Alan’s teachings on forgiveness changed my thoughts on forgiveness.
 In the article, Forgiveness is Overrated; I wrote that it’s okay to not forgive.
-However, I now know that it’s not okay to not forgive because an unforgiving heart results in negativity and makes peace of mind impossible.
+However, I now know that it’s not okay to not forgive because an unforgiving heart makes peace of mind impossible.

-As well, if you don’t forgive, you’ll never stop thinking about the person who hurt you and how he hurt you.
-You’ll then become vulnerable to hatred, competition, and envy.
-You’ll drown into egoic consciousness, and it will be hard for you to achieve peak experiences or rise into higher states of consciousness that are necessary for creativity and intuitive intelligence.
+If you don’t forgive, you’ll never stop thinking about the person who hurt you and how he hurt you.
+You’ll then become vulnerable to hatred, competition, and envy, making it impossible to access higher consciousness and have peak experiences.

-For this reason, we must embrace Jerry Alan’s teachings by striving to forgive those who hurt us.
-We can use forgiving meditation practices to overcome painful memories and embrace forgiveness.
-By doing so, it will be easier for us to achieve a clear and peaceful state of mind, which usually paves the way to peak experiences or higher states of consciousness.
+For this reason, we must embrace Jerry Alan’s teachings by forgiving those who hurt us.
+We can use forgiveness meditation practices to overcome painful memories and embrace forgiveness.
+By doing so, it will be easier for us to find peace of mind, which usually paves the way to peak experiences or higher states of consciousness.

 PEACE BE WITH YOU